karthikAbhi/karthikAbhi.github.io/README.md

 ## Welcome

 I'm Karthik.
-I'm always ready to solve problems.
+I'm always ready to solve problems that excite me(haha.. :P).
 I love Robots and the art of building them from scratch.
 Let's transform #Transformers

 ## Know about my work